ClaireIsShi/StoryGenerator/README.md

 Note that the bash example below doesn't include all possible arguments.
 If you want to modify other parameters, please edit the `settings.py` file.
 # How to run this project?
 ## 1 environment setup
-Python 3.10 is a good choice for this project, because this is the version I use.
+Python 3.10 is a good choice for this project that is the version I use.

 ## 2 install packages
 ```